santoshdbhosale/CV_plot_Rscript/README.md

 **BoxPlot:** R script used for creating box plots.
 This graph helps in elucidating the distribution of expression values for proteins (in this case coefficient of variation values associated with different LC-MS/MS gradients.

-> The data used for generating **box plot, rank plot and CV plot** was derived from our [Astral](https://www.biorxiv.org/content/10.1101/2024.04.26.591396v1.full) preprint.
+> The data used for generating **box plot, rank plot and CV plot** was derived from our [Astral](https://pubs.acs.org/doi/10.1021/acs.jproteome.4c00384) pubication.